 - Improving public safety;

 - Limiting noise exposure;

-- Maintaining the City's community character;
+- Maintaining the City's visual and architectural character;

 - Preserving historic resources;

 - Planning for sea level rise;

 - Maintaining and improving infrastructure, public services, parks and recreational facilities; and

-- Improving bicycle and pedestrian connections.
+- Improving bicycle and pedestrian safety and connectivity.

-A more detailed summary of the preliminary online survey results and comment letters is included in Attachment 4.
-The online survey will be open through September 18, 2022.
+An updated memo that includes a more detailed summary of the preliminary online survey results, community input collected and comment letters is included in Attachment 4.
+The online survey will now be open through October 16, 2022.
 All comments submitted on this topic are also available online at www.strivesanmateo.org/documents/publiccomments.
 This link includes all comments that have been submitted since the beginning of the GPU effort in September 2018.